Polymer/old-docs-site/1.0/docs/devguide/properties.md

               }
             }
           },
-          /* Each element of observers array is a method call that takes a single argument.
+          /* Each item of observers array is a method call that takes a single argument.
 Argument is the path to the sub-property. */
           observers: [
             'userNameChanged(user.name)'